hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 a slice type with a more specific type parameter (e.g., `[]int`) is not type-compatible with `[]interface{}`.
-So I cannot pass a variable with type `[]int` to that `Map` function.
+So you cannot pass a variable with type `[]int` to that `Map` function.
-I have to create a new slice of type `[]interface{}` first, and copy `int` values to the new slice one-by-one in a `for` loop.
+You have to create a new slice of type `[]interface{}` first, and copy `int` values to the new slice one-by-one in a `for` loop.
-Then after getting a result from `Map` I have to copy result values into yet another slice to get the proper final slice type.
+Then after getting a result from `Map` you have to copy result values into yet another slice to get the proper final slice type.
 That means two custom loops are required around every invocation of `Map` - plus a runtime type assertion or type switch in the callback implementation.

 A slice with an arbitrary type parameter *is* type-compatible with the top-type, `interface{}`.
-If I just use `interface{}` type for every polymorphic argument I get a signature like this:
+If you just use `interface{}` type for every polymorphic argument you get a signature like this:

 ```go
 func Map(callback interface{}, xs interface{}) interface{}
 ```

-With that signature I can pass in any slice type and callback type that I want, and assign the result to a variable with the proper type.
+With that signature you can pass in any slice type and callback type that you want, and assign the result to a variable with the proper type.
 But to make that work it is necessary to use the reflection API to fix up runtime type tags for the input slice, the input callback, and the output slice.